-Along with the introduction of fibre optic wholesale services, the availability of mobile line wholesale services (MVNOs) in Japan has also begun to expand.
-While MVNOs have existed in Japan since 2001, until recently the number of service providers and subscribers had been few in number.
-In 2007, the MIC's guidelines regarding MVNOs were amended to clarify the relative rights and obligations between MVNOs and MNOs, and a formalised dispute settlement procedure was established.
-After this amendment, the number of MVNO service providers using MNOs' mobile lines or worldwide interoperability for microwave access (WiMAX) lines significantly increased.
-In 2014, the guidelines for the operation of Type II designated telecommunication facilities were amended, which included a change in the calculations for mobile line wholesale pricing.
-These calculation changes have reduced mobile line wholesale prices to the benefit of MVNOs.
-More recently, in 2017 the guidelines regarding MVNOs were amended twice to, among other things, clarify that the MIC is authorised to issue business improvement orders to MNOs who discriminate against MVNOs with respect to providing access to its network.13
+Along with the introduction of fibre optic wholesale services, the availability of MVNO service in Japan is also expanding.
+While MVNOs have existed in Japan since 2001, there have been few providers and subscribers until recently.

+In 2007, the MIC's guidelines regarding MVNOs were amended to clarify the relative rights and obligations between MVNOs and MNOs, and to establish a formalised dispute settlement procedure.
+After this amendment, the number of MVNO service providers using MNOs' mobile lines or WiMax (worldwide interoperability for microwave access) lines significantly increased.
+In 2014, related guidelines were amended, including a change in the calculation of mobile line wholesale pricing.
+These calculation changes have reduced mobile line wholesale prices to the benefit of MVNOs, but pricing remains a major topic between MNOs and MVNOs.
+More recently, in 2017 the guidelines regarding MVNOs were amended twice to, among other things, clarify that the MIC is authorised to issue business improvement orders to any MNO that discriminates against MVNOs with respect to providing access to its network.11 were 24.81 million MVNO subscribers in March 2022, up from 7.17 million in December 2013.
+However, despite this recent increase in MVNO activity, MVNO service subscribers still only constituted 13.0 per cent of all mobile service subscribers as of March 2022.

-The aforementioned guideline amendments have spawned a recent increase in MVNO activity.
+The aforementioned guidelines and amendments to the Telecommunications Business Act discussed below appear to have increased MVNO activity.
 In FY2013, only 22 MVNOs provided data communication services or voice communication services in Japan.
-However, as of March 2021 the number of active MVNOs has increased to 1,516.
-Correspondingly, there were 26.12 million MVNO subscribers by March 2020, up from 7.17 million in December 2013.
-However, despite this recent increase in MVNO activity, MVNO service subscribers still only constituted 13.4 per cent of all mobile service subscribers as of March 2021.
+However, as of March 2022, the number of active MVNOs has increased to 1,648.
+Correspondingly, there